yeojoonsoo02/intro-site/README.md

 ## Gemini Chat

-Open the prompt box from the menu (or the invite button that appears after a few seconds) and type your question.
+Open the prompt box from the menu (or visit `/chat`) and type your question.
 Requests are posted to `/api/gemini`.
 If `GEMINI_API_KEY` is set the server handles the request locally using the `@google/generative-ai` SDK.
 Without a key the message is forwarded to the external service at